bineta-io/xen/README.md

     ```bash
     npm run dev
     ```
-    This will start a development server and automatically rebuild the extension on changes.
-You can then load the `build/chrome-mv3-dev` (or equivalent) directory as an unpacked extension in your browser.
+    This starts a development server and automatically rebuilds on changes.
+Load the `build/chrome-mv3-dev` directory as an unpacked extension.

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+Feel free to submit a pull request or open an issue.

 ## 📄 License